Ohio Substitute Teacher Physically Removed From Classroom Over Allegations She Had Sex With Two Students

 The Dayton Daily News obtained Marx’s personnel files from the local school district and learned the teacher had graduated from the University of Dayton in 2016 with a bachelor’s degree in education.
 She was a stellar student earning a 3.58 grade-point average, spent time on the Dean’s List, and graduated from the university cum laude.

 Marx worked as a student teacher at a local elementary school from September 2015 to May 2016, prior to her college graduation, the Dayton Daily News reports.
-In June of 2016, Marx obtained a 4-year resident education intervention specialist license, allowing her to teach students from Kindergarten through 12th grade.
+In June of 2016, Marx obtained a four-year resident education intervention specialist license, allowing her to teach students from Kindergarten through 12th grade.

 Unfortunately, Marx’s case is not an uncommon one in the local area.
 According to a Dayton Daily News report, in the past two years alone, five different teachers have lost their jobs due to allegations of misconduct.
 Four of these involved some sort of sexual impropriety, however, in one instance, a teacher was sent to prison for trying to run a woman down with his car in the parking lot of a Walmart.